Quantum Computing

 - Error correction is an important problem to solve for quantum compute: fragile quantum states introduce errors ("quantum noise") which until now have tended to only increase when attempts were made to correct them.
 Google Willow's breakthrough solves this issue, and may make quantum computing viable for real world uses as early as 2030.

-- Quantum computers that operate without succumbing to quantum noise could use Shor's algorithm to break public-key cryptography methods currently considered secure against classical computing attacks.
+- Quantum computers that operate without succumbing to quantum noise could use Shor's algorithm to break the widely used public-key cryptography methods currently considered secure against classical computing attacks.

-- Quantum will bring a new level of compute power to AI.
-Nvidia is building a Quantum research center in Boston.
+- Quantum will bring a new level of compute power to AI - which could be used to strengthen security attacks or defenses.

-2. Post quantum security capabilities are under development, but will they be ready in time?
+2. Post quantum security (PQS) capabilities are under development, but will they be ready in time?

 - The National Institute of Standards and Technology (NIST) has begun exploring what kind of security approaches could "secure against both quantum and classical computers, and can interoperate with existing communications protocols and networks."